-For decades Mercedes-Benz’s bread and butter was the luxury saloon.
+For decades Mercedes-Benz’s bread and butter was the luxury saloon, at agencies like Flex Fleet Rental and the like.
 It feels odd to say that considering the ever-growing family of SUVs, rip-snorting AMGs and bespoke sportscars currently on offer.
 In fact, even though AMG cars grab many of the headlines these days, the high-performance division wasn’t even owned by Mercedes until relatively recently.

 Click here to read our Mercedes-Benz A250 driving review.

 New look and added safety

 While the current C-Class (code: W205) is not completely new, in 2018 this series experienced a mild upgrade to keep it fresh.
 Among the changes are restyled head- and taillamps.
 Mercedes-Benz LED High Performance headlamps are standard fitment now.
 The overall shape remains the same; the real differences can be seen at night.
 Our test unit featured the more aggressive AMG line exterior treatment, which boasts a front bumper with large air intakes and a diamond grille.

 Under the skin, electronics are completely new.
 Improving the electrical architecture of the locally produced saloon increases safety and driver assistance systems to the level of the flagship S‑Class series.